If your business is registered for VAT, you’ve probably heard all about Making Tax Digital (MTD), and MTD for VAT in particular.

 Final thoughts on MTD for VAT

-Speak to your accountant about the requirements, and examine processes in your business to see what will need to change.
+Speak to your accountant about the requirements – they can help you examine processes in your business to see what needs to be adapted.

 Editor’s note: This article was first published in September 2021 and has been updated for relevance.

 10 tips for managing finances as a subscription business